 Since inception, we have funded our operations primarily through sales of our equity securities, payments under our collaboration agreements, debt financings, and interest income.
-As of March 31, 2005, we had received \$121.6 million in net proceeds from sales of our equity securities, including \$6.9 million in debt we had retired through the issuance of our stock, \$39.8 million in payments from collaboration agreements, \$19.3 million in debt financing, and \$6.4 million in interest income.
+As of March 31, 2006, we had received \$165.2 million in net proceeds from sales of our equity securities, including \$6.9 million in debt we had retired through the issuance of our common stock, \$49.3 million in payments from collaboration agreements, \$20.0 million in debt financing, and \$8.6 million in interest income.

-At March 31, 2005, we had approximately \$41.6 million in cash, cash equivalents and investment securities compared to \$35.9 million at December 31, 2004.
-In addition, in April 2005, we raised net proceeds of approximately \$34 million from the sale of shares of our common stock and warrants to purchase shares of our common stock in a private placement.
-We have invested a substantial portion of our available cash in investment securities consisting of high quality, marketable debt instruments of corporations and financial institutions.
+At March 31, 2006, we had approximately \$56.2 million in cash, cash equivalents, investment securities, and restricted cash compared to \$55.5 million at December 31, 2005.
+After March 31, 2006, we received an additional \$55.6 million in net proceeds from the sale of approximately 4.9 million shares of our common stock in a public offering, which closed on May 3, 2006.
+We have invested a substantial portion of our available cash in investment securities consisting of high quality, marketable debt instruments of corporations, financial institutions, and government agencies.
 We have adopted an investment policy and established guidelines relating to diversification and maturities of our investments to preserve principal and maintain liquidity.

-Net cash used in operating activities decreased to \$268,000 for the three months ended March 31, 2005 compared to \$3.9 million for the three months ended March 31, 2004.
-This decrease was primarily due to an increase of \$5.5 million in deferred revenue from our collaboration agreements during the three months ended March 31, 2005, compared to a \$1.0 increase during the comparable quarter of 2004, and a decrease in our net loss, partially offset by a reduction in accounts payable.
-The increase in deferred revenue during the three months ended March 31, 2005 was largely attributable to payments from our collaboration with Sepracor, including the aggregate premium amount of \$3.1 million resulting from Sepracor's purchase of \$10 million of our common stock in January 2005.
-Sepracor has agreed to purchase an additional \$10 million of our common stock in January 2006 at a 25 percent premium to the then 30-day trailing average closing price, subject to specified closing conditions set forth in a stock purchase agreement entered into by the parties.
+Net cash used in operating activities increased to \$8.0 million for the three months ended March 31, 2006 from \$268,000 for the three months ended March 31, 2005.
+This increase was primarily due to an increase in our net loss and a smaller increase in deferred revenue from our collaboration agreements during the three months ended March 31,2006 relative to the comparable period of 2005, partially offset by increases in accrued expenses and other long-term liabilities.
+Deferred revenue increased \$595,000 during the three months ended March 31, 2006 compared to an increase of \$5.5 million during the three months ended March 31, 2005.
+The larger increase in deferred revenue during the three months ended March 31, 2005 was primarily attributable to payments from our collaboration with Sepracor, including the premium amount of \$3.1 million resulting from Sepracor's first purchase of our common stock.

-Net cash used in investing activities (excluding purchases and maturities of investment securities) reflects our purchases of property and equipment.
-From inception through March 31, 2005, we purchased \$10.2 million in property and equipment, the majority of which we have funded through equipment financing agreements and other debt facilities.
+Net cash used in investing activities reflects purchases and maturities of investment securities and our purchases of property and equipment.
+From inception through March 31, 2006, we had purchased \$11.3 million in property and equipment, the majority of which we have funded through equipment financing agreements and other debt facilities.

-Net cash provided by financing activities totaled \$6.1 million for the three months ended March 31, 2005 compared to net cash used by financing activities of \$758,000 for the three months ended March 31, 2004.
-The net cash provided by financing activities in the three months ended March 31, 2005 was primarily due to proceeds of approximately \$6.9 million resulting from the purchase of common stock by Sepracor, which amount does not include the premium amount of \$3.1 million received in connection with this stock purchase, partially offset by repayments of our long-term debt.
-The net cash used by financing activities for the three months ended March 31, 2005 was primarily attributable to repayments of our long-term debt.
+Net cash provided by financing activities totaled \$8.9 million for the three months ended March 31, 2006 compared to \$6.1 million for the three months ended March 31, 2005.
+The net cash provided by financing activities in the three months ended March 31, 2006 was primarily due to \$8.9 million from the second purchase of our common stock by Sepracor, which amount did not include the \$1.1 million premium received in connection with this stock purchase that was included in deferred revenue in operating activities, and proceeds from stock option exercises, partially offset by repayments of our long-term debt.
+The net cash provided by financing activities in the three months ended March 31, 2005 was primarily due to \$6.9 million from the first purchase of our common stock by Sepracor, which did not include the \$3.1 million premium received in connection with this stock purchase of our common stock by Sepracor, which did not include the \$3.1 million premium received in connection with this stock purchase that was included in deferred revenue in operating activities, offset by repayments of our long-term debt.